Testing Transformer Learnability on the Arithmetic Sequence of Rooted Trees: The learning Model

-The self-attention layers are typically pretrained via self-supervised tasks, that is tasks where the label is a part of the input itself.
-Some examples are \emph{Masked Language Modelling} (MLM) or \emph{Next-Word Prediction} (NWP).
-In the first case, the Transformer is trained to identify missing words within a text.
-In the second, it is tasked with predicting the next word in a sentence, given its preceding context.
-The quantity $\boldsymbol p_\btheta \coloneqq \mbox{softmax}(\bh_i)$ with $\btheta = \{ \mathbf{Q}, \mathbf{K}, \mathbf{V} \}$ then represents a probability distribution across the sequence of tokens.
-For instance, it has been shown that, when trained via MLM, transformers learn the conditional distribution of a token given the surrounding context \cite{rende2024distributional,rende2024mapping}.
-In the case of causal-attention for NWP, implemented to model causally sequential data (as text), the lower triangular part of the attention matrix is set to $-\infty$ before the softmax step.
+Fixing this large number of parameters requires training via self-supervised tasks, that is tasks where the label is a part of the input itself.
+Some examples are \emph{Masked Language Modelling} (MLM) or \emph{Next-Token Prediction} (NTP).
+In the first case, the Transformer is trained to identify missing token within a text.
+In the second, it is tasked with predicting the next token in a sentence, given its preceding context.
+In the case of causal-attention for NTP, implemented to model causally sequential data (as text), the upper triangular part of the attention matrix is set to $-\infty$ before the softmax step.
 In such a way, tokens can only look for correlations with previous ones.
 By doing so, the model selectively aggregates information based on context, learning representations that are independent of the tokens positions.
 Therefore, positional embeddings are added to the tokens embedding to characterize the local information of data, that is not captured by attention on its own.
-Multi-head attention extends the aforementioned computations to a multiple, parallel version of self-attention layers, in which each head should ideally capture different patterns and relationships between tokens, allowing for more complex representations.
-A complete Transformer block is thus composed of a multi-head self-attention layer, a layer normalization regularizer and a feed-forward layer~\cite{vaswani2017attention}.
-Current models stack sequentially several of these blocks to create more refined and rich representations.

-MLM and NWP are the two tasks on which we will test the ability of a Transformer to learn the internal grammar of $\NT$: we will train it to both fill the gaps in the ensemble of currently known factorization of prime numbers, as well as to predict factorization of very large numbers.
-In the next section, we define more in detail these two tasks.
+MLM and NTP are precisely the two tasks on which we will test the ability of a Transformer to learn the internal structure of $\NT$, as we will clarify in the next Section.